openstack/ceilometer/doc/source/contributor/architecture.rst

    mobile developers;
 7. https, which is http over SSL and targets a REST interface;
 8. prometheus, which publishes samples to Prometheus Pushgateway;
-9. monasca, which publishes samples to the Monasca API.

 Storing/Accessing the data